How to Choose an Effective Name for Your Business

 AVOID THIS PITFALL by doing your research.
 Start with a competitive analysis to rule out any names already in use in your market(s).

-When you have a shortlist of potential names, consult your search engine of choice with potential variations on your business name in all the markets that you plan to do business in.
+Once you have a shortlist of potential names, consult a search engine with potential variations on your business name in all the markets that you plan to do business in to ensure your name will be unique and not confused with another existing business.
 Also refer to business directories, government databases, especially the Canadian Trademark Database.

 2 / Memorable